-This year, the district Title I program specialists will provide assistance and support to all Title I schools to ensure family engagement requirements are being satisfied and that family engagement strategies and activities are being implemented.
-In addition to frequent communication and school visits, Title I schools will receive notifications, resources, and training from the district to help them improve and strengthen family engagement.

-Additionally, the Title I department will provide training to principals so principals will understand parent and family engagement requirements and plan opportunities for family engagement activities and meetings for the remainder of the school year.
+This year, the district Title I program specialists will provide assistance and support to all Title I schools to ensure family engagement requirements are being satisfied and that family engagement strategies and activities are being implemented. addition frequent In communication and school visits, Title I schools will receive notifications, resources, and training from the district to help them improve and strengthen parent and family engagement.
+Additionally, the Federal Programs department will provide training to principals so principals will understand parent and family engagement requirements and plan opportunities for family engagement activities and meetings for the remainder of the school year.